peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  Finds the absolute value of this object (if it's negative, it becomes positive).
 * `EDecimal Add​(int intValue)`<br>
- Adds this object and another object.
+ Adds this object and an 32-bit signed integer and returns the result.
 * `EDecimal Add​(EDecimal otherValue)`<br>
  Adds this object and another decimal number and returns the result.
 * `EDecimal Add​(EDecimal otherValue,